 Midsummer is a celebration of summer and light, and is one of the most celebrated holidays in Sweden.
 Some Swedes turn up to the celebrations in their traditional folk costumes to honour their regions.
 Photo: Per Bifrost/imagebank.sweden.se

 The big day

 According to Frida, midsummer celebrations are highly organised and run to a strict time schedule in Svärdsjö:

 “We pick the flowers and the birch leaves that we decorate the maypole with the evening before Midsummer’s eve, and at 9.00 am the following day we gather to decorate the maypole.
 The ladies also decorate their hair with flowers before lunch.
 Lunch is herring and sides, boiled potatoes in dill, baked salmon and moose are prepared and for dessert we always have fresh strawberries with elderflower ice cream.
 The moose dish is traditional in our family as my dad and I are both licensed hunters, so we know where it comes from.
 We have beer and local spiced vodka with lunch and each toast is accompanied by a song.
 My advice to people is not to do ‘down in ones’ as some of the drinking songs suggest because it is a long day and you should pace yourself!
 When the long lunch is over a procession of the people involved in the arrangements heads off to raise the maypole at around 5.30pm.
 Then the party really gets started with dancing, games and singing – all accompanied by local musicians playing traditional music.”

-Where to celebrate midsummer
+Where to celebrate midsummer in Sweden

 If you ask Frida you should celebrate midsummer in Dalarna – of course.
 Other attractions in the region include the fantastic UNESCO world heritage site Falun Copper Mine, and artist Carl Larsson’s house and gardens.